gjsjohnmurray/gjDataLoader/README.md

 See the [CHANGELOG](CHANGELOG.md) for changes in each release.

 ## Known Issues
-1. Table column widths do not resize correctly after the contents are loaded.
-This is a bug in the [VSCode Elements](https://vscode-elements.github.io/) library.
-Work around it by clicking on the column splitter between the misaligned columns.
+1. Table column widths do not resize correctly after the contents are reloaded.
+This seems to be caused by a bug in the [VSCode Elements](https://vscode-elements.github.io/) library.
+Work around it by clicking on the column splitters between the misaligned columns.

 ## Feedback